Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 station_id_str
 ```

 As you can see, `str()` converts a numerical value into a character string with the same numbers as before.
-Similar to using `str()` to convert numbers to character strings, `int()` can be used to convert strings or floating point numbers to integers and `float()` can be used to convert strings or integers to floating point numbers.
+Similar to using `str()` to convert numbers to character strings, `int()` can be used to convert strings or floating point numbers to integers, and `float()` can be used to convert strings or integers to floating point numbers.

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->
 #### Question 2.5